Trade marking is internationally recognized to protect and guard against fraudulent imitations.

 Kambamba/Kambaba/Stromatolite, Fossilized Stromatolite Algae/Kambaba/Eldarit/Kabamba/Kumara/Green Stromatolite Jasper, Kabamby/Cumbamba/Cambamba/Combamba/Combamby/Amphibianite/Stromatolite Jasper/Galaxyite, etc/Brecciated Army Jasper/Camo Stone Kambaba Jasper.

 Fossilized Stromatolite Algae comes in many variations and different countries.
 The Kambaba variations falsely being sold under it's many different copy cat names primarily comes from the South African Rift, near Madagascar.
-It has been sold under many, many different misleading names to mislead the public.
+It has been resold under many, many different misleading names to mislead the public.

 And now some unethical companies are intentionally selling Kambaba Jasper falsely calling them Nebula Stone and other variations and combinations of the name.

-A crystal skull book mistakenly implies that the two stones are similar.
+A crystal book mistakenly implies that the two stones are similar.
 It is understandable where people can be confused and led astray simply by reading a passage on a subject where the author is also understandably misinformed.
-Through no fault of their own; people believe simply what they believe, especially when they don't have the right facts.
+Through no fault of their own; people believe simply what they believe, especially when they don't have the right facts;

 Kambaba and Nebula Stone contain different mineral compositions and color combinations.
 Nebula Stone is an igneous stone and Kambaba is a fossilized alga.
 They are geologically and mineralogically different materials.